DanWBR/dwsim/PlatformFiles/Common/readme.txt

 Version 5.8 Update 3

-- [FIX] Fixed Valve Kv valculation mode for Gas/Steam
+- [FIX] Fixed Valve Kv calculation mode for Gas/Steam
 - [FIX] Fixed loading of properties for some Unit Operations
 - [FIX] Other minor bug fixes